 An immersive opportunity for individuals passionate about trauma-informed care, resilience-building, and community healing.
-As an intern you will engage in core principles of the REPAIR program, while gaining hands on experience, and developing essential skills in coaching, advocacy, and trauma-informed practices.
+As an intern you will engage in core principles of the REPAIR program, while gaining hands on experience, and developing essential skills in nervous syste, advocacy, and trauma-informed practices.

-As an intern, you will have an opportunity to learn and gain experience as a part of one of many intern project teams that are described below such as the Podcast Team, Research Team and many more.
-Along with that you will be part of the REPAIR Program which meets once a week as a larger group to introduce weekly psychoeducation topics focused on learning skills and practices to support recovery from the impact of trauma.
+As an intern, you will have an opportunity to learn and gain experience as a part of one of many intern project teams that are described below such as the Digital Outreach Team, Research Team and many more.
+Along with that you will be part of the REPAIR Program which meets once a week to introduce weekly psychoeducation topics focused on learning skills and experiential practices to support recovery from the impact of trauma.

-All meetings take place on Zoom, on Fridays from January 23 - May 1, 2026
+All meetings take place on Zoom, Mon-Fri from September 4 - December 11, 2026

 This team is ideal for aspiring digital creators, marketers, and individuals who are interested in gaining new experiences.
-Interns will gain the opportunity to use analytics, learn how to interpret engagement data, develop positive content, and shape NI2C’s voice.
+Interns will gain the opportunity to use analytics, develop mental health advocacy content, and shape NI2C’s voice.

-This team is ideal for those who want to learn how to evaluate program effectiveness through research methods like interviews and surveys, and use data to support program improvement, grant reporting, and quality control.
+This team is ideal for those who want to learn how to evaluate program effectiveness through research methods such as interviews and surveys, and create original research posters and articles on trauma-informed topics.

 If you are a CSUF student looking for an internship, click the link below to apply.
-This internship is available to students majoring in Psychology, HUSR, Public Health, Sociology, Film, & Communication.
+This internship is available to students majoring in Psychology, HUSR, Public Health, Sociology, and Communications.

 If you are a Cal Poly Pomona student looking for an internship, we have a partnership with your campus!
 This internship is available to students majoring in Psychology, HUSR, Public Health, Sociology, Film, & Communication.
 More info on BroncoSERV.